Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Cranford

-Best for: First-time buyers and young couples who want a walkable downtown at a price point that does not require a seven-figure household income.
+Best for: First-time buyers and young couples who want a walkable downtown without a seven-figure household income.

 Rahway

-Rahway sits on the Northeast Corridor — the fastest and most frequent NJ Transit line — with direct service to Penn Station in under an hour.
-The downtown has undergone significant revitalization over the past decade, with new restaurants, a performing arts center, and brewery-anchored development.
-Home prices remain among the most affordable in Union County.
-The school system is average, which is the primary trade-off.
+Rahway sits on the Northeast Corridor, the fastest and most frequent NJ Transit line.
+Direct service to Penn Station lands around 45-55 minutes.
+The downtown has had a real decade-long revitalization.
+Restaurants, a performing arts center, brewery-anchored blocks.
+Home prices stay among the most affordable in Union County.
+The school system is average, which is the trade-off buyers here are consciously making.

 Best for: Budget-conscious commuters who prioritize a fast, frequent train and do not need top-tier schools.
 Also popular with investors and young professionals.